Secure and Efficient Access Control for Computer-Use Agents via Context Space: Design

 \textbf{Challenges in performance.} The context manager faces two primary performance challenges.
 First, \textit{LLM-based context extraction from user instructions introduces additional inference latency}.
 One simple approach is to request the LLM to analyze the relevant intent and extract context values after the agent determines the function to perform, which would introduce inference latency for every agent action, severely degrading performance \cite{shi2025progent,lee2025verisafe}.
 Second, \textit{context management for complex apps creates substantial computational overhead}.
 Large-scale apps, particularly GUI apps, often have extensive context spaces involving numerous contexts.
 Frequent acquisition and updates of all context values incur unnecessary computational costs, increased resource consumption, and additional energy drain.
 Moreover, loading these context spaces is time-consuming, especially when switching between multiple apps, resulting in a poor user experience.

 \textbf{Our solution.} Figure \ref{fig:ctx_manager} shows how we address these challenges by adopting thorough optimizations through parallel processing and systematic context management.
 To mitigate LLM inference overhead, we employ a concurrent approach for extracting user intents and related contexts from user instructions.
 When users send requests, the instruction is simultaneously dispatched to both the agent and a dedicated LLM-based \textit{intent extractor} in the {\archname} service.
-The manager gathers all function intents and parameter contexts from the context space and passes them to the extractor.
-The extractor then analyzes the user instruction and selects all relevant intents and extracts contexts that correspond to the current request.
-Additionally, for function intents, we prompt the LLM to infer reasonable execution sequences that can be used to detect order violations and prevent errors caused by out-of-sequence actions.
-When the agent determines the next function, we use the selected intent to retrieve the policy.
-However, LLMs' selections are not always accurate.
-To refine the decision, we use cosine similarity between user instructions and intent descriptions: for missing selections, we apply a threshold to determine if the instruction truly relates to the function; for multiple selections, we choose the intent with the highest similarity score.
+To improve accuracy and efficiency, we employ a \textit{coarse-to-fine retrieval strategy} before invoking the LLM.
+Specifically, the manager first uses cosine similarity to efficiently filter relevant intent candidates from the context space based on the user instruction.
+These filtered candidates, along with parameter contexts, are then passed to the extractor.
+The extractor analyzes the user instruction to identify the valid intent and extract contexts that correspond to the current request.
+For function intents, we also prompt the LLM to infer reasonable execution sequences to prevent out-of-sequence errors.
+To address potential ambiguities where the LLM identifies multiple intents for a single function, we select the intent with the highest similarity score to ensure precise policy retrieval.
+When the agent determines the next function, we use this finalized intent to retrieve the policy.

 To address the computational overhead from extensive context updates, we categorize contexts into three temperature levels based on their update frequency: cold, warm, and hot. \textit{Cold} contexts represent the least frequently updated data, like system settings that remain stable over long periods, which are updated only during context space loading or switching. \textit{Warm} contexts represent moderately updated data, such as user instruction-related contexts, which are updated when users send new instructions. \textit{Hot} contexts represent frequently changing data, such as sensor information, precise timestamps, agent action history, and function parameters that the agent determined, which are updated before each policy validation.
 These temperature classifications are automatically determined by the context analyzer during the development phase based on each context's attributes.